b-mangel/Website/docs/index.md

 </p>

 <p align="center">
-  <i>Majority of robot designs share similarities with this design we created during our ideation process, primarily the sliding arm to collect gems</i>
+  <i>Majority of robot designs shared similarities with this preliminary design we created during our ideation process, uses a sliding arm and bucket to collect gems</i>
 </p>

 <p align="center">